databricks/bundle-examples/knowledge_base/dashboard_nyc_taxi/README.md

 # Dashboard for NYC Taxi Trip Analysis

-This example demonstrates how to model an AI/BI dashboard in a Databricks Asset Bundle.
+This example demonstrates how to define an AI/BI dashboard in a Databricks Asset Bundle.

 It includes and deploys the sample __NYC Taxi Trip Analysis__ dashboard to a Databricks workspace.